General Cat Care

 Your pet should have her own clean, dry place in your home to sleep and rest.
 Line your cat's bed with a soft, warm blanket or towel.
 Be sure to wash the bedding often.
 Please keep your cat indoors.
-Cats who are allowed outdoors can contract diseases, get ticks or parasites, become lost or get hit by a car, or get into fights with other cats, raccoons and free-roaming dogs.
+Outdoor cats do not live as long as indoor cats.
+Outdoor cats are at risk of trauma from cars, or from fights with other cats, raccoons and free-roaming dogs.
 Coyotes are known to eat cats.
 Outdoor cats are more likely to become infested with fleas or ticks, as well as contract infectious diseases.

-If allowed outdoors (again, we caution against it!), your cat must wear a safety collar and an ID tag.
+If allowed outdoors, your cat must wear a safety collar and an ID tag.
 A safety collar with an elastic panel will allow your cat to break loose if the collar gets caught on something.
-And if your pet is indoors-only, an ID tag or an implanted microchip can help insure that your cat is returned if he or she becomes lost.
+And for both indoor and outdoor cats, an ID tag or an implanted microchip can help ensure that your cat is returned if he or she becomes lost.

 Your cat should see the veterinarian at least once a year for an examination and annual shots, and immediately if she is sick or injured.